Gyroscopic-why/Jabr-Legacy/README.md

 # Jabr
-This is an Indie-software tool - Encoder/Decoder.
+This is an Indie-software tool - encryptor/decryptor.

-UI is currently only on russian, however the program **DOES support english** inputs.
+UI is currently only on russian, however the program **DOES support english** (also almost all UTF-8 characters in the latest version) inputs.

-This is a **no longer a small program** that I have been working on, it _quickly_ turned into one one my favourite projects that I have been developing alone **since August 2024.**
+This is **no longer a small program** that I have been working on, it _quickly_ turned into one one my favourite projects that I have been developing alone **since August 2024.**

-It is capable of **encrypting and decrypting messages** with any ASCII caracters except for the _"ENTER"_ key.
+It is capable of **encrypting and decrypting messages** with almost any **UTF-8** caracters.

+_Why is this program important?_
-The encryption and decryption processes happen via **my own algorithm** called **RE for short.**
+- Because in Jabr, the encryption and decryption processes happen via **my own algorithm** (called RE for short) which you won't find anywhere as of now.

-The algorithm uses an Shift-code, and an alphabet which must follow these rules:
+Currently the algorithms use an Shift-code, and an alphabet which must follow these rules:
- -     Must include all the ASCII characters from the message including dots, spaces etc.
+ -     Must include all the UTF-8 characters from the message including dots, spaces etc.
  -     Every symbol must only be used once in the alphabet.
- -     It may also contain other ascii characters, if the user wants so (also used only once).
+ -     It may also contain other UTF-8 characters, if the user wants so (also used only once).
  -     The open key must be a natural number between 0 and the chosen alphabet length.

 The program was made for fun and educational purposes, and is not meant to hurt anyone.